Homegear/HomegearLib.NET/README.md

 The Homegear object automatically handles the connection to Homegear.
 It will reconnect automatically, when the connection is disrupted and also automatically tries to find all changes during the down time.
 There are no connection errors thrown.
 To still be able to find out, when there is no connection, there are five events:

-* RPCController.ClientConnected: Raised, when the Homegear object managed to successfully connect to Homegear.
+RPCController.ClientConnected | Raised, when the Homegear object managed to successfully connect to Homegear.
 Important: The event is also raised, when user authentication is not successful!
-* RPCController.ClientDisconnected: Raised, when the connection to Homegear is closed.
+RPCController.ClientDisconnected | Raised, when the connection to Homegear is closed.
-* RPCController.ServerConnected: Raised, when there is a successful incoming connection from Homegear to the librarie's callback event server.
+RPCController.ServerConnected | Raised, when there is a successful incoming connection from Homegear to the library's callback event server.
-* RPCController.ServerDisconnected: Raised, when the incoming connection to our event server is closed.
+RPCController.ServerDisconnected | Raised, when the incoming connection to our event server is closed.
-* Homegear.ConnectError: Raised on all errors during the connection procedure.
+Homegear.ConnectError | Raised on all errors during the connection procedure.

 "Homegear.ConnectError" is the most important.
 Here's an example implementation of an event handler: